-- (a) pursuant to their involvement with us; - (b) pursuant to their involvement with a Manager, subject to compliance with, or waivers of, the applicable Management Agreement; - (c) with respect to certain permitted acquisitions (as defined below), provided that (i) any commercial management of drybulk vessels controlled by the restricted individuals and entities in connection with such permitted acquisition is performed by either of the Managers and (ii) the restricted individuals and entities comply with the requirements for permitted acquisitions described below; - (d) with respect to the direct or indirect ownership, operation or financing by our chief executive officer of a maximum of eight drybulk vessels on the water at any one time and an unlimited number of contracts with shipyards for newbuild drybulk vessels as part of his estate or family planning, provided that (i) such drybulk vessels or newbuilding contracts have been first offered to us and refused by the majority of our independent directors and (ii) such vessels have been acquired on pricing terms and conditions that are not more favorable than those offered to us; and - (e) pursuant to their passive ownership of up to 9.99% of the outstanding voting securities of any publicly traded company that is engaged in the business of owning or operating drybulk vessels.
+(a) pursuant to their involvement with us;

+- (b) pursuant to their involvement with a Manager, subject to compliance with, or waivers of, the applicable Management Agreement; - (c) with respect to certain permitted acquisitions (as defined below), provided that (i) any commercial management of drybulk vessels controlled by the restricted individuals and entities in connection with such permitted acquisition is performed by either of the Managers and (ii) the restricted individuals and entities comply with the requirements for permitted acquisitions described below; - (d) with respect to the direct or indirect ownership, operation or financing by our chief executive officer of a maximum of eight drybulk vessels on the water at any one time and an unlimited number of contracts with shipyards for newbuild drybulk vessels as part of his estate or family planning, provided that (i) such drybulk vessels or newbuilding contracts have been first offered to us and refused by the majority of our independent directors and (ii) such vessels have been acquired on pricing terms and conditions that are not more favorable than those offered to us; and - (e) pursuant to their passive ownership of up to 9.99% of the outstanding voting securities of any publicly traded company that is engaged in the business of owning or operating drybulk vessels.

 As noted above, Polys Hajioannou and the Hajioannou Entities are permitted to engage in restricted activities with respect to two types of permitted acquisitions.
 One such permitted acquisition is an acquisition of a drybulk vessel or an acquisition or investment in a drybulk vessel business on terms and conditions as to price that are not more favorable, and on such other terms and conditions that are not materially more favorable, than those first offered to us and refused by a majority of our independent directors.
-The second type of permitted acquisition is an acquisition of a group of vessels or a business that includes non-drybulk vessels and non-drybulk vessel businesses, provided that less than 50.0% of the fair market value of the acquisition is attributable to drybulk vessels or drybulk vessels or drybulk vessel businesses.
-Under this second type of permitted acquisition, we must be promptly given the opportunity to buy the drybulk vessels or drybulk vessel businesses included in the acquisition for their fair market value plus certain break-up costs.
+The second type of permitted acquisition is an acquisition of a group of vessels or a business that includes non-drybulk vessels and non-drybulk vessel businesses, provided that less than 50.0% of the fair market value of the acquisition is attributable to drybulk vessels or drybulk vessel businesses.
+Under this second type of permitted acquisition for their fair market value plus certain break-up costs.
 Both types of permitted acquisitions require that the commercial management of any drybulk vessel or contract for a newbuild drybulk vessel owned, operated or financed by Polys Hajioannou and entities affiliated with him for his estate or family planning purposes is not required to be managed by either of our Managers.